syedsaqib2457/php-hash/documentation/system_action_add_node.md

 This is the CPU clock speed for a single core detected in the added node instance.

-The value is either a `numeric count in MHz` if the node is added to a deployed node or `empty` if the node isn't deployed.
+The value is either a `numeric count in megahertz` if the node is added to a deployed node or `empty` if the node isn't deployed.

 ### data[cpu_core_count]